Distributed Precoding for Satellite-Terrestrial Integrated Networks Without Sharing CSIT: A Rate-Splitting Approach: Introduction

 \subsection{Related Work}

 In design of distributed downlink precoding, it is infeasible to compute the exact signal-to-interference-plus-noise ratio (SINR) because CSIT sharing is not allowed.
-To address this, in \cite{sadek:twc:07}, the signal-to-leakage-plus-noise ratio (SLNR) was considered, which is computed by the ratio between the signal power and the sum of the leakage interference plus the noise power.
+For this reason, it is critical to identify an alternative metric to take the place of SINR.
+For example, in \cite{sadek:twc:07}, the signal-to-leakage-plus-noise ratio (SLNR) was introduced, which is computed by the ratio between the signal power and the sum of the leakage interference plus the noise power.
 Here, the leakage interference power indicates the amount of transmit power that a BS incurs to neighboring cells.
-By doing this, one can readily come up with downlink precoding vectors by taking advantage of equivalence between the SLNR and the uplink SINR, wherein the optimal combiner is well-known as a minimum mean-squared error (MMSE) combiner.
-In \cite{zakhour:wsa:09, zakhour:twc:10, bjornson:tsp:10}, virtual SINR (VSINR) was proposed and studied, which is an extension of SLNR to multi-point joint transmission setups.
+By doing this, one can readily come up with downlink precoding vectors by taking advantage of equivalence between the SLNR and the uplink SINR, wherein the optimal combiner is well-known as a minimum mean-squared error (MMSE).
+Using SLNR, in \cite{tran:twc:18}, transmission methods for spectral efficiency and energy efficiency were proposed.
+Extending SLNR to multi-point joint transmission setups, in \cite{zakhour:wsa:09, zakhour:twc:10, bjornson:tsp:10}, virtual SINR (VSINR) was studied.
 Especially, in \cite{bjornson:tsp:10}, the Pareto optimal boundary of linear precoding was characterized using VSINR.

-Besides the Pareto optimality analysis, practical distributed precoding schemes were also actively investigated.
-In \cite{he:jsac:14}, assuming heterogeneous network scenarios, a per-cell energy efficiency maximization precoding was developed based on weighted MMSE, while restricting the maximum amount of leakage to other cells.
-SLNR was also introduced to develop precoding methods for maximizing spectral efficiency and energy efficiency \cite{tran:twc:18}.
-In \cite{Choi:twc:12}, the inter-user interference (IUI) term and the other-cell interference term are separated from the sum spectral efficiency by assuming high signal-to-noise ratio (SNR) approximation, by which the distributed precoding scheme was developed for jointly mitigating the IUI and the leakage.
-In \cite{han:tcom:21}, a new metric called signal-to-interference-plus-leakage-plus-noise ratio (SILNR) was proposed, which primarily differs from SLNR in how it handles the IUI while considering the product term of leakage interference. \cite{han:tcom:21} showed that for a large number of antennas at a BS, SILNR-based distributed precoding provides an equivalent sum spectral efficiency to the coordinated precoding scheme.
+Even though SLNR is a tractable metric for distributed precoding, the performance degradation is unavoidable since it fails to appropriately account for the impact of inter-user interference (IUI).
+To overcome this, in \cite{Choi:twc:12}, the IUI term and the ICI term are detached from the sum spectral efficiency by exploiting high signal-to-noise ratio (SNR) approximation.
+Then the distributed precoding scheme was developed for jointly mitigating the IUI and the leakage.
+In \cite{han:tcom:21}, a new metric called signal-to-interference-plus-leakage-plus-noise ratio (SILNR) was proposed, which primarily differs from SLNR in how it handles the IUI.
+In \cite{he:jsac:14}, assuming heterogeneous network scenarios, a per-cell energy efficiency maximization precoding was developed based on weighted MMSE (WMMSE), while restricting the maximum amount of leakage to other cells.
 In \cite{wang:twc:22}, a distributed precoding method with network virtualization was proposed in a semi-closed form.